zTiagok/zTiagok/README.md

   <p>
     My dream is to be a Front-end Professional on a big company.
 I would love to work using technologies such as React, Redux, Context API and so on, applying a creative and flexibe CSS to the application.
-    I really do enjoy to work on websites.
     There's nothing better than seeing an application with a great response and cool designs.
   </p>

   <p>